aalberti333/simple-k8s/cheatsheet.md

 ## Basic up and running

+## What is minikube?
+A virtual environment you'll use to communicte with k8s when performing local development.
+You'll need virtualbox installed before installing minikube.
+Refer to the [docs](https://kubernetes.io/docs/tasks/tools/install-minikube/) for install instructions.

 ## What are pods?
-Collection of containers that need each other to run
+Collection of containers that need each other to run.
+For example, Zookeeper and Kafka.
+Kafka is unable to start without Zookeeper, so they would need to be placed together in a pod.

 ## What are services?
-Routing/port exposure/networking for the pods
+Routing/port exposure/networking for the pods.
+These will differ depending on whether you're running tests in a development environment (using nodeports) vs. a production environment (using clusterIP with ingress).

-## Okay, cool, let's get up and running
+## Okay cool, let's get up and running
 To run, begin with:
 `minikube start`